kail0n/shrtn.it/README.md

     Run: export FLASK_ENV=development
     Run: flask run

+    Username = admin
+    Password = password

     When using the app, you need to use the entire link in the original URL (including the https://!) e.g https://www.google.com

+## STATS
+    Go to /stats to see some stats on your usage of the app